Skip to content

 git push origin main

-Remove the FastSvelte remote and manually apply updates when needed:
+Remove the FastSvelte remote and manually copy changes when needed:

 # During initial setup (default approach in Getting Started)